 From 2012-2014, Vicino worked at the University of Arizona as Donor Services Coordinator and then as Assistant Director of Development for the Wildcat Club.
 He was part of a team that increased Wildcat Club membership from 6,000 to 12,000 over a span of five years.

 Before his time at Arizona, Vicino spent four years at the University of Miami as Special Assistant to the Athletics Director and then as Development Associate.
 His primary responsibilities included managing the relationship between the Hurricane Club and the Hurricane Club Volunteer Council, executing the NEXT LEVEL and $40 for 40 fundraising campaigns, planning and staging all special events for the athletics department, and facilitating game day operations.

 A native of Modesto, CA, Vicino earned his bachelor's degree in Political Science and Religious Studies and his master's degree in Sport Administration from the University of Miami.
-Vicino and his wife, Tanzania, reside in Baltimore, MD.
+Vicino and his wife, Tanzania, reside in Baltimore, MD, with their son Saverio.